Tansu Daylan

 Research

 We live in an elegant Universe that amply rewards observing and pondering.
-Trying to understand Nature boosts our intellectual appetite as it raises more questions than we can answer and allows us to reach deep realizations that stretch beyond the time and space we live in.
+Trying to understand Nature stirs our intellectual appetite, raising more questions than we can answer and allowing us to reach profound realizations that stretch beyond the time and space we live in.
 Personally, this gives me intellectual satisfaction and makes life more meaningful.

-During my career as a scientist, I had the pleasure to have contributed to the investigation of various problems in astrophysics, including the discovery and characterization of planets beyond our Solar System and the search for dark matter.
-I build or use statistical methods to test, select or refine hypotheses under the light of observations.
-Although I am easily attracted to all wonders of our Universe, I find exoplanets and dark matter especially interesting, because they relate to the cosmological origins of our planet Earth, life, and our species.
+During my career as an astrophysicist, I had the immense pleasure of contributing to investigations into various astrophysical problems, including the search for dark matter and the discovery and characterization of planets beyond our Solar System.
+I enjoy building statistical methods to test, select, or refine hypotheses in light of observations.
+Although I am easily drawn to the wonders of our Universe, I find dark matter and exoplanets exciting because they both relate to the cosmological origins of our planet and our species.
 And statistics excites me because inference is the essence of the scientific method, which is the quest to obtain consistent observations and models.

-You can see a list of my research publications on NASA ADS or Google Scholar.
-The analysis and modeling software I develop are available on GitHub.
+A list of my research publications are available on NASA ADS or Google Scholar.
+The analysis and modeling pipelines I develop, myself or with group members, are available in my GitHub repositories or in the GitHub repositories of AstroMusers, respectively.

 Exoplanets

-Planets beyond our Solar System are intriguing objects that place our planet Earth in the cosmological context.
+Planets beyond our Solar System are intriguing objects that place our planet Earth in a cosmological context.
 They allow us to study the formation and evolution of planets and their atmospheres.
-The Transiting Exoplanet Survey Satellite (TESS) is a spaceborne NASA telescope to survey the sky for transiting exoplanets.
-As a vetting lead of the TESS mission, I have worked on the delivery of more than 2100 exoplanet candidates and the detection and characterization of hundreds of exoplanets using the TESS data.
+The Transiting Exoplanet Survey Satellite (TESS) is a NASA space telescope that surveys the sky for transiting exoplanets.
+As a vetting lead for the TESS mission, I have worked on delivering more than 2100 exoplanet candidates and on detecting and characterizing hundreds of exoplanets using TESS data.

 Exoplanets have a surprisingly broad range of radii, masses, equilibrium temperatures, and types of host stars.
 Some exoplanets are detected by the periodic dimming of the host star as they transit our line-of-sight, allowing the inference of the planet radius.
-Another class of detections are based on the periodic shift of the spectral features of the host star induced by the orbital reflex motion, where the planet's mass can be bounded from below.
+Another class of detections is based on the periodic shift in the spectral features of the host star induced by orbital reflex motion, in which the planet's mass can be bounded from below.
 The former requires a geometrically rare alignment, whereas the latter requires the host star to be bright enough for high-resolution spectroscopy.

-Transiting planets hosted by bright stars are especially opportune, as they become amenable to precise radius and mass measurements, yielding insight into the bulk composition of the planet.
-Furthermore, they also potentially allow atmospheric characterization with broad implications for probing atmospheric escape as well as biosignatures.
+Transiting planets hosted by bright stars are especially opportune, as they become amenable to precise radius and mass measurements, yielding insight into the planet's bulk composition.
+Furthermore, they potentially enable atmospheric characterization, with broad implications for probing atmospheric escape and biosignatures.
 An even more interesting situation is when multiple such planets transit the same bright star, as the resulting multiplanetary system enables comparative studies of the formation, dynamics, and atmospheric evolution of the planets.

 In this context, a significant highlight from the TESS mission is the discovery of four small, transiting exoplanets hosted by the bright, Sun-like star HD 108236, also known as TOI 1233 (Daylan et al. 2021a).
 The system contains a hot, likely rocky super-Earth and three outer sub-Neptunes with gaseous envelopes.

-An interesting class of exoplanets are hot Jupiters, which are much hotter analogs of our Jupiter that are inflated due to the large irradiation from their host star.
-The very existence of hot Jupiters is intriguing since they likely migrated to their observed orbits long after their formation farther away from their host stars.
-Their atmospheres are also of interest since they provide an observationally accessible laboratory for learning atmospheric dynamics on exoplanets.
-Towards this purpose, we analyzed of the TESS phase curve of WASP-121b, an ultra-hot Jupiter, where we measured the nightside temperature of the planet and found its heat redistribution to be very inefficient (Daylan et al. 2021b).
+An interesting class of exoplanets is hot Jupiters, which are much hotter analogs of our Jupiter and are inflated by the intense irradiation from their host star.
+The very existence of hot Jupiters is intriguing since they likely migrated to their observed orbits long after their formation, farther away from their host stars.
+Their atmospheres are also of interest, as they provide an observationally accessible laboratory for studying atmospheric dynamics on exoplanets.
+Towards this end, we analyzed the TESS phase curve of WASP-121b, an ultra-hot Jupiter.
+We measured the nightside temperature and found that its redistribution of heat was inefficient (Daylan et al. 2021b).

 Cosmology